rnett/symbol-export/Module.md

 - Compile time errors if symbol names change
 - Integrations with the <a href="./symbols-kotlin-compiler/index.html">Kotlin compiler</a>, <a href="./symbols-ksp/index.html">KSP</a>, and <a href="./symbols-kotlinpoet/index.html">Kotlinpoet</a>
-- Reading and writing of annotation instances
+- Reading and writing of annotation instances, including their arguments, from compiler plugins or annotation processors

 **WARNING:** Compatibility of compiler plugins with Kotlin's Incremental Compilation is somewhat iffy and may cause issues in some scenarios.